College Meal Plan Is More Expensive Than Groceries

 The Bottom Line

-For many students, combining limited campus dining with grocery shopping and basic cooking can significantly improve both diet quality and cost control.
+Combining limited dining use with grocery shopping and simple cooking can improve both cost efficiency and nutrition.

 Check the latest on healthy grocery options